 Repeatedly confused with the UX design, the UI design discipline encompasses very different aspects of the product development process.
 By focusing on the visual touchpoints of digital products, it aims at creating a delightful aesthetic experience.
 Meanwhile, the UX field is mainly concerned about structural design solutions and removal of usability roadblocks, much like in this picture:

 UI versus UX: Pinterest

 In the 1940s, seeking to increase workplace efficiency, Toyota came up with a human-centered production system, which actively encouraged feedback from factory workers.
 As crazy as it sounds, anyone could halt the production if they noticed any defect.
 In the UX history, it is the moment where testing and user-first approach put down the roots.

 So, how to know if your design is user-centric and optimized for a flawless experience?
-Validate it with usability tests.
-Heuristic analysis, benchmarks, heatmaps, A/B trials - unlike in the mid-twentieth century, we now have plenty of techniques to set seal on the idea before it goes into production.
-They can determine whether the design is useful, findable, accessible, and, lastly - desirable.
+Set seal on it with usability tests.
+Heuristic analysis, benchmarks, heatmaps, A/B trials… Unlike in the mid-twentieth century, we now have many techniques to validate the idea before it goes into production.
+They can determine whether the design is useful, findable, accessible, and, lastly – desirable.

 Usability testing should not be mixed with user testing.
 Experiments with usability aim at assessing already existing designs or prototypes either with potential consumers or other UX experts, in order to evaluate the ease of use and confirm certain hypotheses.
 For example, it can help understand whether switching a CTA button position to another side of the page increases conversion rate.
 Meanwhile, user testing refers to market research-like activities, conducted to clarify if there’s a demand for a specific product.